-One of England’s National Trails, the Thames Path is a fantastic river walk, following the iconic Thames all the way from its Cotswolds source through to the Thames Barrier in central London.
-At 296km, it’s a lengthy challenge, but its flat profile and easy-to-follow route make for a very doable walk if you have enough time (and enough inclination!).
+The Thames Path walk is a fantastic river walk, following the iconic River Thames all the way from its Cotswolds source through to the Thames Barrier in central London.
+At 296km, it’s a lengthy challenge, but its flat profile and easy-to-follow route make for a very doable walk if you have enough time and enough inclination.

-For the vast majority of the walk, the trail follows the route of the River Thames.
-Over the course of the hike, the Thames transforms from a field in which you may well see no water at all, to a huge flowing river, which rips England’s iconic capital in half.
+For the vast majority of the Thames Path walk, the trail follows the route of the River Thames.
+Over the course of the route, the River Thames transforms from a field in which you may well see no water at all to a huge flowing river, which rips England’s iconic capital in half.

-This walk ends (or begins, depending on which way you want to walk) right in the heart of the capital, and takes you through some outstanding areas of natural beauty.
-For anyone seeking a unique (and healthy) way to experience London and the river that leads there, this is an incredible walk.
+The Thames River walk ends or begins, depending on which way you want to walk, right in the heart of London.
+It takes you through some outstanding areas of natural beauty.
+For anyone seeking a unique and healthy way to experience London and the river that leads there, this is an incredible walk.
 Rivers don’t get much more iconic than the Thames, and river walks don’t get much more incredible than this.

-Which Way Should I Walk – West to East or East to West?
+Is it Best to Walk West to East or East to West?

-There is no right way or wrong way to tackle this walk, and because the elevation profile is low, the prevailing wind direction isn’t too much of an issue.
-That said, if you want to keep the wind at your back (and in turn avoid the brunt of any bad weather), you’re best to walk from west to east.
+There is no right way or wrong way to tackle this National Trail, and because the elevation profile is low, the prevailing wind direction isn’t too much of an issue.
+That said, if you want to keep the wind at your back (and, in turn, avoid the brunt of any bad weather), you’re best to walk from west to east.
 Walking from west to east also allows you to experience the growth of the Thames, which is quite a beautiful experience.

-It also allows you to view the effect of river water upon communities – as the river grows larger, so too do the settlements upon its banks.
+It also allows you to view the effect of river water upon communities – as the river grows larger, so too do the towns upon its banks.
 This direction ends in London, which can be a fantastically cosmopolitan finale – and offers all the big-city luxuries and treats you could desire after many days of walking.
-That said, if you prefer to end your walk with rurality and peace rather than in the heart of bustling London, the walk from east to west can be just as rewarding.
+If you prefer to end your walk with rurality and peace rather than in the heart of bustling London, the walk from east to west can be just as rewarding.

 Where does the Thames Path Take Me?